Aditya-Rajgor/Personal-Projects/ZOMATO Start-to-End Project/README.md

 df['2nd_time_open']=pd.to_datetime(df['2nd_time_open'])
 df['2nd_time_close']=pd.to_datetime(df['2nd_time_close'])
 ```
 I used **dummy date, month and year** to change these columns into **date-time**.
-Now we'll be consider **Hours** only.
+Now we can consider **Hours** only.
 BOOM!
-Again I point out lots of things inside of notebook.

-## Data Analysis by Vizualization
+## Data Analysis by Vizualizations
 **Let's put life on this dataset**

 <img src='Images/sayajigunj.png' height=400>

 **Sayajigunj is the area where my hostel and college located.
 Therefore Most of the customers are students in that area, who order lunch and dinner.
-Because we are students we prefer Classic Gujarati dish above others.**
+Because As a students, we prefer Classic Gujarati dish above all.**

 <img src='Images/probability1.png'>

-**Both rating counts graphs are intresting, for me Rating counts follows left sided skewed normal distribution whereas Delivery rating counts follow exponential distribution.
-We can find probability of any given point with distribution's parameter**
+**Both rating counts graphs are intresting, for me Rating counts follows left sided skewed normal distribution whereas, Delivery rating counts follows exponential distribution.
+We can find the probability of any given point with distribution's parameters**

 <img src='Images/price_pop.png'>

-**This plot shows all the restaurents popularity in red line and each bar shows price of two person's in different cousines.
-From this we can see that Gujarati Restaurent are not only popular but comes with reasonable price**
+**This plot shows all the restaurents popularity in the Red line and each Bar shows Price(for two person's) By different cousines.
+From this we can see that Gujarati Restaurents are not only popular but comes with reasonable price**

 <img src='Images/8am.png' height=280> <img src='Images/9am.png' height=280>

+**This plot shows that when time is 7:00 am there is only one restaurent open in Alkapuri(Chaa ni Lari) and when time is 8:00 am there is lots of restaurents being opened but we are seeing the result of top 5 restaurents.
+Pretty cool right!**

 ## Questions
 1. Which Cousine Restaurent has most counts in all restaurents?